ws111994/Guide-to-Notion/docs/task2.md

 Notion is user friednly app that will not let user get lost when you try to make a new page.
 In order to make a task board on Notion, you will need to create a new page.

 This is the image of landing page of the Nontion when you open it.
-You can locate the '+ New page' at the bottom left of the app.
-To create a new page, you can simply click to initialize the new page on your Notion.
+1. Create a new page by clicking'+ New page' at the bottom left of the app.

 <img width="1517" alt="Screen Shot 2022-04-05 at 10 52 40 PM" src="https://user-images.githubusercontent.com/90341253/161904913-182bf5c4-7bbe-41a1-956c-291d14902bce.png">